Driving While Suspended or Revoked

 DUI & Alcohol-related Suspensions

 If your license is revoked from a DUI conviction or if you have a statutory summary suspension (SSS) from being arrested for a DUI, your charge is very serious.
 If you have had a prior charge of DWLS/R your case can be charged as a felony if it has not been already.
 Even if this is your first DWLS/R, if you are on an SSS and are eligible for an MDDP (blow-and-go), but chose not to get one, your case can be charged as a felony.
-If either of these situations applies to you and your case is still charged as a misdemeanor it is vital that you have legal representation.
+If either of these situations applies to you and your case is still charged as a misdemeanor it is vital that you have the legal representation of attorney who understands the traffic ticket Yorkville system.

 It is much easier to convince a prosecutor to not charge you with a felony than it is to convince her to reduce a felony back to a misdemeanor.